A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 As noted in every single one of the studies going back to the Crimean War, soldiers perform the basic tasks of soldiering more poorly the more they are overburdened, it cannot be said any clearer than that.

-The article described a number of strategies for reducing carried weight, especially for light role infantry; Carry less stuff, Make stuff easier to carry, Make stuff lighter and Get someone or something else to carry the stuff
+The article described many strategies for reducing carried weight, especially for light role infantry; Carry less stuff, Make stuff easier to carry, Make stuff lighter and Get someone or something else to carry the stuff

-Each of these is a valid approach to the enduring problem, lighter plates and radios might yield significant reduction but NLAWs, water and 7.62mm link aren’t likely to get lighter.
+Each of these is a valid approach to the enduring problem, lighter plates and radios might yield significant reduction but NLAW, water and 7.62 mm link aren’t likely to get lighter.
 With future counter-UAS, ECM and communications equipment, and a desire to integrate loitering munitions and retain mortars in the infantry, these shared weights are not getting lower, indeed, they seem to be rising.
-This means the last strategy is going to be increasingly needed.
+This means the last strategy will be increasingly needed.

-Am going to avoid discussion on larger vehicles like pickup trucks, Land Rover replacements, JLTV and other similar options that turn role infantry into light role cavalry or some form of light mechanised infantry, the subject of another post perhaps.
-And, no mules, e-bikes, hand carts, cargo UAS or hover boots either (although all are worthy of discussion)
+I am going to avoid discussion on larger vehicles like pickup trucks, Land Rover replacements, JLTV and other similar options that turn role infantry into light role cavalry or some form of light mechanised infantry, the subject of another post perhaps.
+And, no mules, e-bikes, handcarts, cargo UAS or hover boots either (although all are worthy of discussion)

 Describing a Requirement

-After the 1982 Falkland Conflict, the MoD defined a requirement for an all-terrain load carrier, recognising the gap that left soldiers and marines walking huge distances over very poor terrain whilst carrying the heaviest of loads.
-The Esarco 8×8 and Supacat ATMP competed and eventually, the All Terrain Mobility Platform (ATMP) entered service.
+After the 1982 Falkland Conflict, the MoD defined a requirement for an all-terrain load carrier, recognising the gap that left soldiers and marines walking huge distances over poor terrain whilst carrying the heaviest of loads.
+The Esarco 8×8 and Supacat ATMP competed and eventually, the All-Terrain Mobility Platform (ATMP) entered service.
 ATMP was used in the 1991 Gulf War, operation in the Balkans in the Nineties and the 2003 invasion of Iraq.
-It was also used in Afghanistan but lack of spares meant it was eventually replaced by Springer, a rare UOR failure.
+It was also used in Afghanistan, but lack of spares meant it was eventually replaced by Springer, a rare UOR failure.

 Yamaha quad bikes and Logic trailers were then used extensively where they proved to be enormously useful for running replens, casualty evacuation, transferring stores to and from helicopter landing sites and a million other odd jobs.
 They were especially useful in close terrain, narrow tracks and such but in the Green Zone, with its many drainage and irrigation ditches, mobility was often impaired.
 To address this, lightweight gap crossing equipment (Gap Crossing Capability Short – Quad (GXC(S) Quad)) was obtained from Mauderer in Germany, or aluminium ramps to you and me.